Kirbitz/DataStuctures/Project1/README.md

 # Project 1 Data Structures
-This was a simple project for data structures that involved<br/>
+This was a simple project from data structures that involved<br/>
 creating a struct in c++ and manipulating it with arrays and vectors.